Key Takeaways

 FAQs

-Do I need to change my pillowcase more in summer?
+Do I need to wash a pillowcase more in summer?

 You can also use different fabric covers in summer to maximize sweat dispersal, like cotton or bamboo.